Have you been injured in an e-scooter accident?

 - The scooter rider was driving recklessly, such as on a sidewalk.

-Typical situations where another person may be at fault include:
+Some typical situations where another person may be at fault include:

 - The driver of another vehicle was distracted, intoxicated, or otherwise driving recklessly.